 MADISON, WI – The Wisconsin Elections Commission reminds voters that they still have time to get the acceptable photo ID they will need to vote in the Spring Primary on February 18, 2020.

 “Most people already have the photo ID they need to vote such as a Wisconsin driver license or ID card,” said Meagan Wolfe, administrator of the Wisconsin Elections Commission.
 “If you don’t have one of those or another acceptable photo ID, you can get one for free after just one visit to a Wisconsin DMV office.”

 “Just bring whatever identifying documents you have like a birth certificate and proof of your current address to obtain a photo ID.
 If you don’t have those documents you may still obtain a document that you can use for voting through the ID Petition Process at the DMV office,” said Wolfe, Wisconsin’s chief elections official.

 Wolfe said that in addition to a Wisconsin driver license, ID card or other DMV-issued document, voters can also use military and veteran’s IDs, some student IDs, tribal IDs, or a certificate of naturalization.
 The full list is available at www.bringit.wi.gov.

 “Your photo ID does not need to have your current address, and your name on your ID does not have to exactly match the name on the poll list,” Wolfe said.

 If you do not have a photo ID on Election Day, or if poll workers say your ID is not acceptable, you can still cast a provisional ballot that will be counted if you bring an acceptable ID to the clerk’s office by 4 p.m. the Friday after the election.

-There is no statewide race on the ballot on February 19, but some voters will have primaries for local offices to be elected on April 2.
-To find out whether you have a primary and what will be on your ballot, go to MyVote.wi.gov.
+There is one statewide primary for Wisconsin Supreme Court on the ballot on February 18, and some voters will have primaries for local offices to be elected on April 7.
+To find out what will be on your ballot, go to MyVote.wi.gov.